dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // La storia non è linea, ma cerchio che ritorna con nuova voce. <br>
 // I miti e le lingue sono travi invisibili che sorreggono le nazioni. <br>
-// Diventiamo l’impalcatura.
-Tu sarai richiamato. <br>
+// Diventiamo l’impalcatura. <br>
 // History is not a line, but a circle returning with a new voice. <br>
 // Myths and languages are the invisible beams that uphold nations. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="GIAMBATTISTA VICO" src="https://github.com/user-attachments/assets/06a57b4b-1be5-446e-9fa4-81c3ee8c046b" /> <br>
 … <br>